 Parents are ostracized for standing their ground on the sex education debate.
 Dennis Prager, the founder of Prager University, said “One of the first things totalitarian movements seek to do is to break the child-parent bond.
 The child’s allegiance is shifted from parents to the state.”

 Prager continues that “even in democratic societies,” such as the United States, “the larger the state becomes, the more it usurps the parental role.”
 Examples of public schools allowing inappropriate material to infiltrate tax-funded public schools are evident all over the United States.

-reported that in 2014 in Fremont, California, five district high schools allowed the sex education book Your Health Today by McGraw Hill to be used in 9th grade curriculum.
+Time Magazine reported that in 2014 in Fremont, California, five district high schools allowed the sex education book Your Health Today by McGraw Hill to be used in 9th grade curriculum.
 The book gives information on topics such as asking if a partner has an STD, legalizing prostitution, and sex games that involve restricted movement, and even shows diagrams.

 Asfia Ahmed, a parent highly opposed to the book being used in school, said, “It assumes the audience is already drinking alcohol, already doing drugs, already have multiple sexual partners.”

 President of the Fremont school board Lara Calvert-York stated, “I think denying that [sex] is part of our culture in 2014 is really not serving our kids well…let’s have a frank conversation…and let’s do it in classroom setting, with highly qualified, credentialed teachers, who know how to have those conversations.”

 This is exactly where an overpowering state steps in to the responsibilities of the family, and initiates a divide between parent and child.
 No high school teacher is more qualified than a parent to teach a student about sex.
 There is a difference between teaching about anatomy and teaching how to use it.